Language selection

 Program details

 The Canada Public Transit Fund is designed to meet the unique needs of communities of all sizes, from large metropolitan areas, to mid-size and smaller communities, including rural, remote, northern and Indigenous communities.
-The Fund will deliver stable funding for public transit providing municipalities, transit authorities and other groups with the resources they need to plan and implement key public transit projects over the long-term.
-Funding will be delivered through:
+The CPTF delivers stable funding for public transit providing municipalities, transit authorities and other groups with the resources they need to plan and implement key public transit projects over the long-term.
+Funding is delivered through three streams:

 Baseline Funding

-Baseline Funding will provide predictable, long-term funding to communities with existing transit systems to support routine investments, with an expected focus on public transit and active transportation system expansions, improvements, and state of good repair.
+Baseline Funding provides predictable, long-term funding to communities with existing transit systems to support routine investments, with an expected focus on public transit and active transportation system expansions, improvements, and state of good repair.

 Targeted Funding

-Targeted Funding will provide flexible, call-specific funding to address federal priorities that meet local needs.
-Funding will cover areas such as rural transit, active transportation and zero emission solutions.
+Targeted Funding provides flexible, call-specific funding to address federal priorities that meet local needs.
+Funding covers areas such as rural transit, active transportation and zero emission solutions.

-Housing, Infrastructure and Communities Canada will continue to support projects that were approved under the Active Transportation Fund, Rural Transit Solutions Fund and Zero Emission Transit Fund.
+Housing, Infrastructure and Communities Canada continues to support projects that were approved under the Active Transportation Fund, Rural Transit Solutions Fund and Zero Emission Transit Fund.

 Investments to date